GroupAhead/cordova-android/README.md

 # under the License.
 #
 -->
+# Fork Overview

+This fork uses the android.support.v7 library, and extends AppCompatActivity instead of regular Activity so we can use the latest Material design components.

 # Cordova Android

 Cordova Android is an Android application library that allows for Cordova-based